Byadiso/rentowacu/README.md

 # PROJECT OVERVIEW

-**rentowacu**is a app to which connect tenant and landlords.
-Tenant can rent properties, landlord can post available properties to rent, etc...
+**rentowacu** is a app which connect tenants and landlords.
+Tenants can rent properties, landlords can post available properties to rent, etc...
 It was built with javascript, node, HTML ,mongoDB and CSS.

 -   The user interface link : https://byadiso.github.io/rentowacu/
 -   Live app is hosted on heroku : https://rentowacu.herokuapp.com